 The LGBTQIA Resource Center state that people who identify as bisexual typically have sexual and romantic attractions toward people of the same and other genders.
 Some people may use the terms bisexual and pansexual interchangeably, though some consider them to be different.

 A person has a monosexist attitude when they believe people should only be attracted to and have relationships with one gender.

 People can also experience monosexism from within LGBTQIA+ communities.
 Some people within these communities may believe that people can only have romantic or sexual relationships with one gender.
 They may also believe that it is not possible for a person to be attracted to two or more genders.

 - saying that all people experience same- or opposite-sex attraction but never both

 - saying that everyone is bisexual, as this invalidates the experiences of those who truly are bisexual

 - telling people who are bisexual that they have straight privilege, as members of bisexual communities can experience discrimination from both straight and LGBTQIA+ communities

 - saying that bisexual people are “greedy” or promiscuous, which insinuates that bisexuality is not a legitimate sexual orientation

-- asking a person who is bisexual if they will ultimately settle on relationships with men or women, as this insinuates that everyone will eventually be either gay or straight
+- asking a person who is bisexual if they will ultimately settle on relationships with males or females, as this implies that everyone will eventually be either gay or straight

 Internalized monosexism means that a person who is bisexual has internalized these negative ideas about their sexual identity.